lihaoyi/macropy/readme.md

 Examples
 ========
 Below are a few example uses of macros that are implemented (together with test cases!) in the [macropy/macros](macropy/macros) and [macropy/macros2](macropy/macros2) folders.
 These are also the ideal places to go look at to learn to write your own macros: check out the source code of the [String Interpolation](macropy/macros/string_interp.py) or [Quick Lambda](macropy/macros/quicklambda.py) macros for some small (<30 lines), self contained examples.
 Their [unit](macropy/macros/string_interp_test.py) [tests](macropy/macros/quicklambda_test.py) demonstrate how these macros are used.

+Note that all of these examples are **macros**; that is, they hold no special place in MacroPy.
+They are placed in [macropy/macros](macropy/macros) and [macropy/macros2](macropy/macros2), separate from the Macropy core in [macropy/core](macropy/core).
+Thus they are on even footing with any macro you may want to write yourself.

 Case Classes
 ------------